Polychemy/modelGEN/README.md

 http://polychemy3d.com/ModelDATABASE.php?getfile=PNG&ID=700695&num=4<br>
 http://polychemy3d.com/ModelDATABASE.php?getfile=PNG&ID=700695&num=5<br>

-Where ID Is the FolderNumber you recive from the JSNOP response.
+Where "ID" Is the FolderNumber you recive from the JSNOP response and "num" is the image number.

 Placing Orders
 =============